Mike-415/BuzzMap/README.md

 # BuzzMap

-BuzzMap is a mobile application that displays news or events on a map as pins.
+BuzzMap is a mobile application that displays user-generated news or events on a map as pins.
 The events can be current (occurring within the last 24 hours) or scheduled for the future.
 Users can also create side quests, which are location-based requests that other users can complete.
 BuzzMap also allows users to record videos of events and share them with others.

 ## Features

 - Display news or events on a map as pins
 - Events can be current (<= 24 hours) or in the future
-- Pins can display side quests, which are requests that users can pin to the map for other users to complete
+- Pins can also represent side quests, which are location-based requests that users can pin to the map for other users to complete
 - Users can record videos of events and share them with others

 ## Installation